-|Bid||73.13 x 0|
+|Bid||71.15 x 0|

-|Ask||73.14 x 0|
+|Ask||71.16 x 0|

 |Day's Range||70.75 - 71.42|

-|52 Week Range||66.36 - 80.79|
+|52 Week Range||66.36 - 78.60|

-|Beta (3Y Monthly)||0.89|
+|Beta (3Y Monthly)||0.97|

-|PE Ratio (TTM)||10.97|
+|PE Ratio (TTM)||10.62|

-|Forward Dividend & Yield||3.48 (4.89%)|
+|Forward Dividend & Yield||3.48 (5.08%)|

 |1y Target Est||N/A|

 Bank of Nova Scotia NYSE:BNSView full report here!
-Summary * Perception of the company's creditworthiness is neutral * ETFs holding this stock are seeing positive inflows * Bearish sentiment is low * Economic output in this company's sector is expanding Bearish sentimentShort interest | PositiveShort interest is extremely low for BNS with fewer than 1% of shares on loan.
+Summary * Perception of the company's creditworthiness is positive * Bearish sentiment is low * Economic output for the sector is expanding but at a slower rate Bearish sentimentShort interest | PositiveShort interest is extremely low for BNS with fewer than 1% of shares on loan.
 This could indicate that investors who seek to profit from falling equity prices are not currently targeting BNS.
-Money flowETF/Index ownership | PositiveETF activity is positive.
-Over the last month, ETFs holding BNS are favorable with net inflows of $24.43 billion.
-This was the highest net inflow seen over the last one-year.Error parsing the SmartText Economic sentimentPMI by IHS Markit | NegativeAccording to the latest IHS Markit Purchasing Managers' Index (PMI) data, output in the Financials sector is rising.
-The rate of growth is strong relative to the trend shown over the past year.
-Credit worthinessCredit default swap | NeutralThe current level displays a neutral indicator.
-BNS credit default swap spreads are within the middle of their range for the last three years.Please send all inquiries related to the report to firstname.lastname@example.org.Charts and report PDFs will only be available for 30 days after publishing.This document has been produced for information purposes only and is not to be relied upon or as construed as investment advice.
+Money flowETF/Index ownership | NeutralETF activity is neutral.
+ETFs that hold BNS had net inflows of $1.20 billion over the last one-month.
+While these are not among the highest inflows of the last year, the rate of inflow is increasing.
+Economic sentimentPMI by IHS Markit | NegativeAccording to the latest IHS Markit Purchasing Managers' Index (PMI) data, output in the Financials sector is rising.
+The rate of growth is weak relative to the trend shown over the past year, however, and is easing.
+Credit worthinessCredit default swap | PositiveThe current level displays a positive indicator.
+BNS credit default swap spreads are near the lowest level of the last one year and indicate improvement in the market's perception of the company's credit worthiness.Please send all inquiries related to the report to firstname.lastname@example.org.Charts and report PDFs will only be available for 30 days after publishing.This document has been produced for information purposes only and is not to be relied upon or as construed as investment advice.
 To the fullest extent permitted by law, IHS Markit disclaims any responsibility or liability, whether in contract, tort (including, without limitation, negligence), equity or otherwise, for any loss or damage arising from any reliance on or the use of this material in any way.
 Please view the full legal disclaimer and methodology information on pages 2-3 of the full report.

 As we already know from media reports and hedge fund investor letters, many hedge funds lost money in fourth quarter, blaming macroeconomic conditions and unpredictable events that hit several sectors, with technology among them.
 Nevertheless, most investors decided to stick to their bullish theses and their long-term focus allows us to profit from the recent […]